 - Laminotomy – the lamina, or thin bony plate on the vertebral arch, is all or partially removed to increase space in the spinal canal

-These open-back surgeries involve general anesthesia, a large?incision site, and a hospital stay.
+These open-back surgeries involve a large incision site, and a hospital stay.
 A full recovery could take up to a year or more.
 If you are interested in relieving your back pain due to spinal disc damage, but you feel that traditional surgeries may not be for you, Laser Spine Institute (LSI) may be able to suggest an alternative treatment method.
 Minimally-invasive, outpatient procedures at LSI have helped tens of thousands of people rediscover a life without pain.
 Contact us today to find out more about our state-of-the-art, laser-assisted treatments, and for a free review of your MRI or CT scan.